14 Skills That Will Make You a Designer Rockstar

 14. Communication skills

-It’s clear by now that a graphic designer needs an incredibly wide skill set.
+It’s clear by now that graphic designer skills fall into a broad category.
 Despite the common belief that design work involves sitting alone in a room waiting for inspiration to strike, the reality is that graphic designers often work in teams.
 They might answer to a creative director or project manager, but when it comes to actually creating the work they collaborate with writers, marketers as well as clients from different walks of life.

 Having lived and studied in London and Berlin, I'm back in native Serbia, working remotely and writing short stories and plays in my free time.
 With previous experience in the nonprofit sector, I'm currently writing about the universal language of good graphic design.
 I make mix CDs and my playlists are almost exclusively 1960s.